chumoyot/Robotics-Simulation-of-a-Mobile-Inverted-Pendulum/README.md

 ![untitled](https://github.com/chumoyot/Robotics-UPenn/assets/135506318/dba25f81-8826-47a6-8d96-0d9a1af95133)

 The second assignment involved PID balancing of MIP.
 Only the body angle was balanced and the wheel angle ignored.
+The codes were similar to PD controller.
+Only new addtions was using the persistent variable in MATLAB to compute the integral error.
+The persistent variable keeps track of its value between calls to the function.
+The hard part was finding kp, kd and ki values as it was through trial and error.
+Although there is an easier way with the Ziegler-Nichols tuning method.
+But I didn't have any energy left to learn that.
+The output is similar to that of the LQR controller above.